SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

 SonarLint by [Sonar](https://www.sonarsource.com/) is a free IDE extension that empowers you to fix coding issues before they exist.
 More than a linter, SonarLint detects and highlights issues that can lead to bugs, vulnerabilities, and code smells as you create your code.
 It offers clear remediation guidance and educational help, so you can fix issues before the code is committed.
-SonarLint in VS Code supports analysis of JS/TS, Python, PHP, Java, C, C++, C#, Go, and IaC code locally in your IDE.
+Out of the box, SonarLint in VS Code supports analysis of JS/TS, Python, PHP, Java, C, C++, C#, Go, and IaC code locally in your IDE.

-When paired with [SonarQube](https://www.sonarsource.com/products/sonarqube/) or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) in Connected Mode, SonarLint forms a powerful end-to-end code quality platform to enrich the CI/CD pipeline, ensuring any code edits or additions are clean.
+By default, SonarLint for VSCode analyzes files **open** in the IDE.
+When paired with [SonarQube](https://www.sonarsource.com/products/sonarqube/) or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) in Connected Mode, SonarLint forms a powerful end-to-end code quality platform to enrich the CI/CD pipeline, ensuring any code edits or additions **across the whole project** are clean.
 In Connected Mode, your team can share common language rulesets, project analysis settings and [more](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/).

 <a href='https://www.youtube.com/watch?v=Ks4Slmzb1qY' target='_blank'><img alt='What is SonarLint video' src='images/what_is_sonarlint.png'></a>